-COMMUNICATIONS TOWER: A structure other than a building, such as a monopole, self-supporting or guyed tower, designed and used to support communications antennas.
+COMMUNICATIONS TOWER: A structure other than a building, such as a monopole, selfsupporting or guyed tower, designed and used to support communications antennas when such structure exceeds fifty (50) feet in height from existing grade, including antennas.

 CONDITIONAL USE: A use permitted in a particular zoning district pursuant to the provisions in Article VI of the Pennsylvania Municipalities Planning Code.